 Massive Dynamic also comes with a striking live text editor that lets you edit your text directly from the front end, and is compatible with various modern plugins for dynamic elements, SEO, and ecommerce.

 Jevelin is a multipurpose theme built for use with the WPBakery page builder.
-Packed with a bundle of stunning features and demos, this theme can help you create a site that can compete with the most advanced on the web.
+Packed with a bundle of stunning features and demos, this theme helps you create a site to compete with the most advanced on the web.
 From one-click demo installations, to automatically responsive elements, to WooCommerce integration, this theme has you taken care of.

 In addition to a drag-and-drop editing interface of WPBakery, you’ll get 40 custom-crafted shortcodes, and Jevelin comes bundled with the premium plugins Contact Form 7 and Slider Revolution as well.